Trump delays decision on Paris climate accord

 Aides to Trump said he was listening with an open mind to the other leaders' arguments about Paris, but had yet to decide whether to withdraw the US from the pact.

-"I think he learned how important it is that the United states show leadership," Trump's chief economist Gary Cohn told reporters.
+"I think he learned how important it is that the United states show leadership," Trump's chief economist Gary Cohn told reporters Friday.
 "That was a big topic where many of the European leaders talked about these global agreements ... without the United States it's sort of missing a big gap when you take the biggest economy out."

 "He digested that," Cohn said.
 "That was a meaningful moment to him."